 If you’re considering staying at the ISO Kauai and looking for an ISO Kauai review, you’re in the right place.

-The ISO (formerly Castle Mokihana) an oceanfront hotel located in Kapa’a on the beautiful island of Kauai.
-The ISO was also named the Best Boutique Hotel in 2019 by Hawaii Magazine.
+The ISO (formerly Castle Mokihana) is an oceanfront hotel located in Kapa’a on the beautiful island of Kauai.
+The ISO has previously been named the Best Boutique Hotel by Hawaii Magazine.

-I.S.O. is an acronym for Island, Sky, Ocean and is the only hotel in Kauai that sits on the ocean with no form of separation whatsoever.
+I.S.O. is an acronym for Island, Sky, Ocean.
+It is one of the few hotels in Kauai that sits on the ocean with no separation whatsoever.

 How much does the ISO Kauai cost?

-Nightly pricing for the ISO starts at $179.
-The average hotel price in Hawaii is almost $300, so this is a fantastic price.
+Nightly pricing for the ISO starts around $350, with a wide range depending on the dates.
+The average hotel price in Hawaii is now over $600, so this is a fantastic price.

-Why not save money on your resort so that you can splurge for activities like a Kauai helicopter tour?
+Why not save money on your resort so that you can splurge on activities like a Kauai helicopter tour?

 While the ISO calls itself a resort, it’s really more like a hotel with a few resort-like amenities.
 You can check the pricing for your dates here.

-One of the amenities at the ISO includes i-room yoga mats for morning yoga.
+One of the amenities at the ISO includes in-room yoga mats for morning yoga.

 The downsides of the ISO Kauai

 Now, let’s talk about the cons of the ISO Kauai.
-There aren’t many cons, but there are a few things that I believe could be better.
+There aren’t many cons, but a few things could be better.

 Breakfast at the ISO Kauai